Sentiment Analysis of Mahabharata using F#

 if input = "trust" then Some Trust else None

-As we are having more than 7 cases, we will be using partial Active Patterns and join them in match statement.
+Since we have more than seven cases, we will be using partial Active Patterns and join them in the match statement.

-Same can be done for word with Positive and Negative ratings.
+The same can be done for words with Positive and Negative ratings.

 type Word = {